bruno-lang/alma/README.md

-Lingukit
+lingukit
 ========

-Lingukit is a formal languages creation concept based on data and tools.
+Lingukit is a formal languages concept based on data and tools.
 It has been designed and developed in the context of the bruno programming system.

 ## Syntax
 ### Rules